 Long-Term Investments and Impairments.
-Upon the adoption of ASU 2016-01 Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities and ASU 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10), we had long-term investments of \$87,608, of which \$71,019 were accounted for at fair value that qualify for the net asset valuation ("NAV") practical expedient and \$16,589 were accounted for under the equity method at March 31, 2018.
+After the adoption of ASU 2016-01 Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities and ASU 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10) during the first quarter of 2018, we had long-term investments of \$93,536, of which \$72,524 were accounted for at fair value that qualify for the net asset valuation ("NAV") practical expedient and \$21,012 were accounted for under the equity method as of June 30, 2018.
 Our investments accounted for at fair value consisted primarily of investment partnerships investing in investment securities.
 The investments in these investment partnerships are illiquid and the ultimate realization of these investments is subject to the performance of the underlying partnership and its management by the general partners.
 The estimated fair value of the investment partnerships is provided by the partnerships based on the NAV.
 The change in the fair value of the investments based upon the NAV practical expedient is recognized as income or loss during the period in our condensed consolidated statement of operations.